Education in Somalia

 - Train female teachers to take up leadership positions in schools.

-The development of the plans has resulted in collecting basic education statistical data with support from the European Union and UNICEF.
-However this remains a challenging task in the areas not yet under government control.
+However, this remains a challenging task in the areas not yet under government control.

 Somalia – Federal Government

 - 1,226 teachers, deputy head teachers and head teachers received monthly incentive payments